-My PhD project is entitled 'British Intelligence Activities in Singapore, 1948-59: Regional Collation, Internal Security and the Cold War in the Far East'.
-This uses material including MI5/JIC records, colonial 'Migrated Archives' and personal papers from key government consumers of intelligence such as Commissioner-General Malcolm MacDonald, as well as oral history testimony from Singapore Special Branch officers.
-It moves beyond the history of individual intelligence agencies to interrogate the broader intelligence milieu in Singapore, including Far East regional outposts of MI5 and MI6 in addition to internal security agencies (the Special Branch).
-The thesis evaluates the impact of intelligence, its accuracy and also questions of organisation, particularly the intelligence hierarchies between Whitehall, Singapore and Hong Kong.
+My WRoCAH-funded PhD project is entitled 'British Intelligence Activities in Singapore, 1946-59: Local Security, Regional Collation and the Cold War in the Far East'.
+This uses material including records created by various intelligence services, colonial 'Migrated Archives', personal papers and oral history testimony.
+It moves beyond the history of individual intelligence agencies to interrogate the broader intelligence milieu in Singapore, considering the impact of intelligence and hierarchies between Whitehall, Singapore and Hong Kong.

 Prior to starting my PhD I graduated with First Class Honours in International History and Politics at the University of Leeds in 2014 and earned an MA with Distinction in Modern History at the same institution in 2015.

-My PhD is supervised by Professor Simon Ball, Dr Adam Cathcart and Dr Martin Thornton.
+My PhD is supervised by Professor Simon Ball, Dr Adam Cathcart and previously Dr Martin Thornton.

 'British Counterinsurgency in Brunei and Sarawak, 1962-63: Developing Best Practices in the Shadow of Malaya', Small Wars & Insurgencies, 27(4) (2016), 702-725 http://www.tandfonline.com/doi/full/10.1080/09592318.2016.1190052